What is Brahman? How Can Formless Consciousness Be Known? (109)

 • Acintayam:

 • Brahman can’t be conceived by thought, because it can’t be made into an object within the mind.
+Rather Brahman is the content of every thought, as the Awareness of that thought.
+Just as Gold is the content of every ornament.

-• SUMMARY: Even though Brahman (Consciousness) can’t be conceived by thought, only thought (opposed to ignorance) has power to reveal Brahman.
+• Even though Brahman (Consciousness) can’t be conceived by thought, only thought (opposed to ignorance) has power to reveal Brahman.
 Thus we have śravaṇam (listening to words which produce ignorance-opposing thoughts).
+Brahman can’t remove ignorance, else it would’ve done it by now, since it's always available.

 • Anirdeśyam:

-• Not directly describable by words because Brahman is the very nature of all experiences and objects, including “I” right now.
+• Not describable by words because Brahman is the very nature of all experiences and objects, including “I” right now.

-• EG 2: tat tvam asi: You are That.
+2. tat tvam asi: You are That.

 • Akṣaram: